 - Final elements and actuators including control loops, control valves, shutdown valves, actuators, and transducers

-- P&ID symbols and instrument tags, loop and logic diagrams, Pitfalls and best practices, ISA symbology, and creation of instrument and I/O Lists
+- P&ID symbols and instrument tags, loop and logic diagrams, pitfalls and best practices, ISA symbology, and creation of instrument and I/O lists

-- Signal types and wiring requirements for analog/discrete inputs and outputs as well as other signals such as thermocouple, RTD, pulse, and digital
+- Signal types and wiring requirements for analog/discrete inputs and outputs as well as other signals such as thermocouple, RTD, pulse, and digital communications

 - Process control basics with an emphasis on control loops, types, and configurations for common oil and gas process equipment such as separators, pumps, distillation towers, filters, contactors, compressors, heat exchangers, and fired heaters